 Most imported agricultural products enjoy a lower VAT rate of 13 per cent compared to 17 per cent for general goods.
 Many agricultural commodities including wheat, corn, rice, soybean oil, rapeseed oil, palm oil, sugar, cotton, wool, and fertilizer are imported under Tariff-Rate Quote (TRQ) arrangements, largely by state trading enterprises.
 Apart from the TRQ arrangements for many agricultural commodities imported by China, there are also some administrative and other forms of non-trade barriers that seriously impact on agricultural exports to China.

 China maintains strict documentation requirements for the majority of agricultural products imported to China, in particularly those relating to quality, quarantine, origin and import control.
 Exporters of agricultural supplies should familiarise themselves with applicable tariffs and quarantine measures.
-Information on China’s quarantine requirements can be obtained from the Manual of Importing Country Requirements located on the Department of Agriculture website.
+Information on China’s quarantine requirements can be obtained from the Manual of Importing Country Requirements located on the Department of Agriculture and Water Resources website.
 Exporters can also refer to the Regulations on Implementation of Law on Entry & Exit Animal & Plant Quarantine (S.C.
 Decree No. 206).

 The marketing of feed, additives and medicines for animal use is subject to required permits, licenses and registrations.
 Advice should be sought from a specialised agent or distributor familiar with these requirements.
 Austrade can provide referrals upon request.

 The China Australia Free Trade Agreement (ChAFTA) came into force on the 20th of December 2015.
 It delivers to Australia significantly improved market access for agriculture and processed foods, providing Australian companies with access to China better than any of China’s other major trading partners.
 For more information, visit the Department of Foreign Affairs and Trade website.